crownstone/bluenet-ios-lib/BluenetLocalizationLib.md

 > The app can correct for this and implement it's own exitRegion logic.
 By calling this method afterwards the lib will fire a new enter region event when it sees new beacons.

-## Indoor localization
+# Indoor localization

-Starting and stopping the usasge of the classifier will also start and stop the emitting of the "enterLocation", "exitLocation" and "currentLocation" events.
+Starting and stopping the usage of the classifier will also start and stop the emitting of the "enterLocation", "exitLocation" and "currentLocation" events.
 If there is no TrainingData loaded, none of these events will be emitted regardless.
 The default state of the indoor localization is **OFF**.